npm package json lock version lockfileVersion:1 or 2? All you need

 Stay on lockfileVersion: 1

-option 1: Switch to older version of NodeJS that matched your project (recomanded)
+Option 1: Switch to older version of NodeJS that matched your project (recommended)

-If you need to downgrade your node to match a project you don’t need to go trough installing and uninstalling process.
-There is a tool called nvm (node version manager) that allows you to quickly install and use different versions of node via the command line.
+If you need to downgrade your Node.js to match a specific project, you don’t have to go through the hassle of installing and uninstalling.
+There is a tool called nvm (Node Version Manager) that enables you to swiftly install and utilize different versions of Node.js via the command line.

 You can also use this tool to install different versions of NodeJS.
 Here you can learn how to install nvm .
 But here is the easy way :